 - Join a student organization at UNC that you are interested in.
 This will allow you to network with other students that share similar interests and could enhance your teamwork and communication abilities.

 - Join the Handshake platform and update your profile.
 This is where you can explore volunteer, internship, and/or full-time and part-time employment opportunities, along with register for career fairs and workshops!

 - Identify 2 or 3 professors you may contact for recommendation letters and build professional relationships with them.
 LinkedIn is also helpful in building professional relationships!

-1 Year before Applying (Junior Year if not taking any gap years):
+Junior Year (if not taking any gap years)

-- Register for the GRE and take a practice test.
-Begin formulating your study strategy and schedule to prepare.
-Plan to take the GRE early, as you can retake it and it takes time to have scores sent.
+- Determine if the programs you are interested in require an entrance exam (GRE/GMAT).
+Register for the exam and take practice tests.
+Begin creating your study strategy to prepare.
+Plan to take the exam early, as it takes time to have scores sent.

 - View your unofficial transcript on ConnectCarolina and correct any discrepancies.